ObaldThePedro/learning_node/README.md

 -- Controller

 It connects the View and Model, and it should only be responsible for the two to communicate in both ways.

+-- Databases

+In SQL databases we have tables, and each table represents an entity.
+Each entity will have attributes, those attributes represent the data that we want to store about an instance of an entity.
+In NoSQL databases we have collections, which can be much similar to tables in SQL databases, but the way they are structured is different from a SQL database.
+For example, we can store multiple documents with different pieces of information in a noSQL database, which is not possible in a SQL database.

+SQL databases have a fixed schema or follow a predefined schema, whereas noSQL have a dynamic schema.

+NoSQL databases are horizontally scalable, which means that it is possible to handle more traffic by adding more servers to a noSQL database.
+Without the need to do join tables the efficiency and performance of noSQL databases is taken in consideration for large datasets.